Eximchain/EximchainWallet/README.md

     - Within the index file of the governance tab the functions that need be made available to the costlycontractcall or freecontractcall are defined.
     - Filter through costlycontractcall defined functions and we create buttons based on the functions, we do the same for the freecontractcall defined functions.
 We do this by using the buildFunctionOptions which returns the button components that needs to be rendered.
     - When a button is clicked the instance of the function is passed through either to the costlycontractcall or freecontractcall component alongside additional props that is specific to each component.
+#### Governance/Index.tsx
+- Main child components/
+  - CostlyContractCallScreen
+  - FreeContractCallScreen
+- **Actions** that are utilized by this component
+  - `resetWallet: walletActions.resetWallet` (resets the wallet currently in use)
+  - `setCurrentTo` (sets the address a transaction is to be sent to)
+  - `resetTransactionRequested: transactionFieldsActions.resetTransactionRequested` (resets all transaction datafields)
 #### CostlyContractCallScreen
 - **Actions** that are utilized by this component to set various props within the AppState:
   - `showNotification: notificationsActions.showNotification`